EL3CTRO-9/sparkling-hall-ef8c/src/content/blog/first-post.md

 ## Why I Set Up the Honeypot

-As part of my **SANS Internet Storm Center Internship**, I wanted to explore real-world cyber threats by deploying a honeypot.
+As part of my **SANS Internet Storm Center Internship**, I had to build and deploy a honeypot.
 This would allow me to collect attack data, analyze malicious activity, and understand how attackers interact with exposed systems.

 By setting up a honeypot, I aimed to:
 - Monitor malicious activity targeting my network.